-The latest fad for garden sheds is the addition of a living green roof which can help to make the garden shed blend in to the background as well as making an haven for various wildlife.
+The latest fad for garden sheds is the addition of a living green roof which can help to make the garden shed blend into the background as well as making a haven for various wildlife.
 What is important is for the garden shed to be strong enough to take the weight of the added roof as this consists of the earth for the grass and the weight of the grass, flowers or plants bedded into.
-Also important is that the angle of the roof is at least 5 degrees so that the shed roof will be self draining.
+Also important is that the angle of the roof is at least 5 degrees so that the shed roof will be self-draining.

 A garden which included eco-friendly elements such as a green roof garden shed, a compost pile (??) and a rainwater collection system was titled ‘Grandmom’s Green Backyard’.

 Jane Pepper, president of Philadelphia Horticultural Garden Society said that the Flower Shows’ new title lifts it up onto the world stage and that this is an invitation for gardeners throughout the world to join them in Philadelphia for their superb garden show which does much to highlight the garden at its best.